 - 1.8.1 The NAT Data Link Mandate (DLM) requires aircraft to be equipped with, and operating, CPDLC and ADS-C in the NAT region.
-Currently, the mandate incorporates FL290 to FL410 inclusive. - 1.8.2 The DLM is not applicable to aircraft operating in: - a) Airspace north of 80° North; - b) New York Oceanic East flight information region (FIR); - c) Airspace where an ATS surveillance service is provided by means of radar, multilateration and/or ADS-B, coupled with VHF voice communications as depicted in State Aeronautical Information Publications (AIP), provided the aircraft is suitably equipped (transponder/ADS-B extended squitter transmitter) (see Note 1 below). - 1.8.3 Certain categories of flights may be allowed to plan and operate through the mandated airspace with non-equipped aircraft, namely non-equipped flights that file STS/FFR, HOSP, HUM, MEDEVAC SAR, or STATE in Item 18 of the flight plan.
+Currently, the mandate incorporates FL 290 to FL 410 inclusive. - 1.8.2 The DLM is not applicable to aircraft operating in: - a) Airspace north of 80° North; - b) New York Oceanic East flight information region (FIR); - Airspace where an ATS surveillance service is provided by means of radar, multilateration and/or ADS-B, coupled with VHF voice communications as depicted in State Aeronautical Information Publications (AIP), provided the aircraft is suitably equipped (transponder/ADS-B extended squitter transmitter) (refer to paragraph 1.8.5 below). - 1.8.3 Certain categories of flights may be allowed to plan and operate through the mandated airspace with non-equipped aircraft, namely non-equipped flights that file STS/FFR, HOSP, HUM, MEDEVAC SAR, or STATE in Item 18 of the flight plan.
 (Depending on the tactical situation at the time of flight, however, such flights may not receive an ATC clearance which fully corresponds to the requested flight profile). - 1.8.4 Any aircraft not equipped with FANS 1/A (or equivalent) systems may request to climb or descend through the NAT DLM airspace.
-Such requests, as outlined below, will be considered on a tactical basis. - a) Altitude reservation (ALTRV) requests will be considered on a case by case basis, irrespective of the equipage status of the participating aircraft. - b) If a flight experiences an equipment failure AFTER DEPARTURE which renders the aircraft unable to operate FANS 1/A (or equivalent) CPDLC and/or ADS-C systems, requests to

-- operate in the NAT DLM airspace will be considered on a tactical basis.
+Other requests for operation of non-DLM equipped aircraft in the NAT DLM airspace will be considered on a tactical basis, as outlined below: - a) Altitude reservation (ALTRV) requests and requests for "special operations" (e.g., for scientific research or weather observations) will be considered on a case-by-case basis, irrespective of the equipage status of the participating aircraft. - b) If a flight experiences an equipment failure AFTER DEPARTURE which renders the aircraft unable to operate FANS 1/A (or equivalent) CPDLC and/or ADS-C systems, requests to operate in the NAT DLM airspace will be considered on a tactical basis.
 Such flights must notify ATC of their status PRIOR TO ENTERING the airspace. - c) If a FANS 1/A data link equipment failure occurs while the flight is OPERATING WITHIN NAT DLM AIRSPACE, ATC must be immediately advised.
-Such flights may be re-cleared so as to avoid the airspace, but consideration will be given to allowing the flight to remain in the airspace, based on tactical considerations. - d) If a flight experiences an equipment failure PRIOR to departure which renders the aircraft non-DLM compliant, the flight should re-submit a flight plan so as to remain clear of the NAT regional DLM airspace. - 1.8.5 Charts providing an indication of the likely extent of the NAT ATS Surveillance airspace are included in Attachment 8.
-Details will be promulgated in the future via State AIP.
+Such flights may be re-cleared so as to avoid the airspace, but consideration will be given to allowing the flight to remain in the airspace, based on tactical considerations.

+d) If a flight experiences an equipment failure PRIOR to departure which renders the aircraft non-DLM compliant, the flight should re-submit a flight plan so as to remain clear of the NAT regional DLM airspace.